agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 We have our usual use statements to pull in dependents, but also we setup our Error enum.
 I've added all the types we're looking to specifically bubble up.
 You can add more types, like in my own application I have UnprocessableEntity for returning specific validation errors.
 Such as when joining a lobby, and the username is already taken for that lobby.
 What I like about this is the usage of Rust enums.
-We can define some of them to carry an error message, along with it being NotFound, or PoolError.
+We can define some of them to carry an error message, along with it being a specific type.

 For our enum we want it to respond as an actix_web ResponseError, so implement it: